junxit/us-congress-bills-114/bill.md

 - **(6)** Boys Town has grown exponentially, and now provides care to children and families across the country in 11 regions, including California, Nevada, Texas, Nebraska, Iowa, Louisiana, North Florida, Central Florida, South Florida, Washington, DC, New York, and New England;
 - **(7)** the Boys Town National Hotline provides counseling to more than 150,000 callers each year;
 - **(8)** the Boys Town National Research Hospital is a national leader in the field of hearing care and research of Usher Syndrome;
-- **(9)** Boys Town programs impact the lives of more than 2,000,000 children and families across America each year; and
+- **(9)** Boys Town programs impact the lives of more than 2 million children and families across America each year; and
 - **(10)** December 12th, 2017, will mark the 100th anniversary of Boys Town, Nebraska.

 ## § 3.
 Coin specifications